kestra-io/docs/content/blogs/2023-07-10-release-0-10-blueprints-worker-groups-scripts.md

     format: "{{ secret('SLACK_WEBHOOK_KEY') }}"
 ```

-Even though the environment variable name is prefixed with `SECRET_`, you only need to reference the environment variable's name without a prefix in your flow.
+Even though the environment variable name is prefixed with `SECRET_`, you only need to reference the key without a prefix in your flow.
 For more information, check the detailed [Managing Secrets](../docs/05.developer-guide/10.secrets.md) guide.

 ## Improved Polling Triggers